bobbingwide/oik/readme.txt

 10. oik options - Buttons

 == Upgrade Notice ==
-= 4.9.2 =
+= 4.10.0 =
-Upgrade for support for PHP 8.1 and PHP 8.2
+Update for improved basic spam checking on the contact form.

 == Changelog ==

-= 4.9.2 =
+= 4.10.0 =
 * Changed: Support PHP 8.1 and PHP 8.2 #220
-* Changed: Adjust test to work when WooCommerce is activated #217
+* Changed: Improve bw_basic_spam_check() #221
-* Changed: Add/update translators comments #219
+* Changed: Update PHPUnit tests for WordPress 6.4 changes #222
-* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Tested: With WordPress 6.4 and WordPress Multisite
-* Tested: With Gutenberg 16.6.0
+* Tested: With Gutenberg 16.9.0
 * Tested: With PHP 8.1 and PHP 8.2
 * Tested: With PHPUnit 9.6